 In this scenario, the relevant local government authority is best placed to provide you with information on the possible existence of a drainage plumbing diagram for that property.

 Where the property is connected to a main sewer operated by a sewerage service provider other than the Water Corporation

-The Building Commission has only obtained historical drainage plumbing diagrams from the Water Corporation.
+Building and Energy has only obtained historical drainage plumbing diagrams from the Water Corporation.
 In areas serviced by other sewerage service providers, such as the City of Kalgoorlie-Boulder, any drainage plumbing diagrams relating to work completed prior to 14 December 2016 remains the ownership of the relevant sewerage service provider who should be contacted for further assistance.
 Information about sewerage service providers is available at www.erawa.com.au/water1/water-licensing/licence-holders.

 Submitting drainage plumbing diagrams